wp-plugins/amr-ical-events-list/readme.txt

 Group events by month/week/day or many other for presentation and styling.
 Offers your viewers the option to subscribe or add the events or the whole calendar to their calendars (google or other).

-If you also want a complete "inhouse" solution where you can create events in wordpress with multiple event classification options, and produce your own ics feeds from those, please see [amr-events](http://icalevents.com). amr-events is an extension of this plugin and will use any configuration from it.
+If you also want a complete "inhouse" solution where you can create events in wordpress with multiple event classification options, and produce your own ics feeds from those, please see [events plugin home page](http://icalevents.com). amr-events is an extension of this plugin and will use any configuration from it.

 Test with your calendar's ics file at the demo site: